CGSOG-JumpStarts/info/Sogeti AI Innovation Pod.md

 1. **List the Roles:** Identify the key roles within the AI Pod (e.g., Principal AI Engineer, Senior Data Engineer, UX/UI Designer, Product Strategist).
 2. **Establish Market Rates:** Using industry data, establish the average fully-loaded hourly contract rates for these high-demand roles.
-3. **Calculate the Raw Cost:** Multiply the hours in a given tier (e.g., 80 hours for Accelerator) by the market rates.
+3. **Calculate the Raw Cost:** Multiply the hours in a given tier (e.g., 80 hours for Turbo) by the market rates.
 The cost to hire these individuals separately will almost always exceed the Pod's retainer fee.
 4. **Factor in Hidden Costs:** Add a conservative 20-30% overhead to the raw cost to account for recruitment fees, the client's internal management time required to source and vet candidates, and the significant coordination friction of managing multiple independent contractors.
 5. **Compare and Conclude:** Present the final "True Cost of DIY" next to the Pod's all-inclusive, predictable retainer fee.
 The conclusion is clear: the Pod is not only more effective operationally but also superior in its financial value and reduced management burden for the client.